Quick Comparison: V7 vs V12 - Spec & Test Overview

 But before the V12, Dyson already had another lightweight option: the V7 MotorHead.

-This model was released after the V8 as a cheaper alternative to the (then) top-of-the V8 Absolute with a smaller motor and battery – similar to what the V12 is to the V15.
+This model was released after the V8 as a cheaper alternative to the (then) top-of-the-line V8 Absolute with a smaller motor and battery – similar to what the V12 is to the V15.
 But the latter’s weight reduction was more dramatic.

 Basic Features: Dyson V7 MotorHead